-We have audited the accompanying consolidated financial statements of Quartz Mountain Resources Ltd. (the "Company"), which comprise the consolidated statements of financial position as at July 31, 2023 and 2022 and the consolidated statements of loss and comprehensive loss, changes in shareholders' equity (deficiency) and cash flows for each of the years in the three year period ended July 31, 2023, and a summary of significant accounting policies and other explanatory information (collectively referred to as the "financial statements").

-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as at July 31, 2023 and 2022 and its financial performance and its cash flows for each of the years in the three year period ended July 31, 2023, in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+We have audited the accompanying consolidated financial statements of Quartz Mountain Resources Ltd. (the "Company"), which comprise the statements of financial position as at July 31, 2024 and 2023 and the statements of loss and comprehensive loss, changes in shareholders' equity and cash flows for each of the years in the three-year period ended July 31, 2024, and the related notes (collectively referred to as the "consolidated financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as at July 31, 2024 and 2023 and the results of its operations and cash flows for each of the years in the three-year period ended July 31, 2024, in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board.